hamed-rezaee/flutter_component_architecture_poc/README.md

 - **BaseEntity**: The `BaseEntity` class defines the base entity interface, which represents the domain entities used in the application.

-- **BaseMapper**: The `BaseMapper` class defines the base mapper interface, which specifies the mapping behavior between domain entities and data models.
+- **Mapper**: The `Mapper` class is responsible for mapping between the entities in the domain layer and the models in the data layer.
+It implements the `BaseMapper` interface, which defines the mapping behavior.

 - **BaseDataSource**: The `BaseDataSource` class defines the base data source interface, which declares the data retrieval and storage operations.